listenzcc/WritingWechat/Economist/README.md

 Catch up quickly on the global stories that matter _Updated 4 hours ago (21:02 GMT / 05:02 Hong Kong)_

+## The world in brief 【2022-12-31】

+Catch up quickly on the global stories that matter _Updated 9 hours ago (17:11 GMT London)_

 ## The world in brief【2022-12-17】

 Catch up quickly on the global stories that matter